Geometric and physical interpretation of the action principle: Supplementary Information

-In this section we will review the arguments in more detail.
+In this Supplementary Information we will review the arguments in more detail.
 Given that this article is still aimed at a physics audience, the focus will be conceptual rigor, rather than mathematical rigor.
 What is important is to establish a precise map between physical concepts and their mathematical representation, so that it is clear what physical requirement is captured by each mathematical definition.

-We divide the appendix into three sections: the first will address the single d.o.f. case, the second will give a geometric interpretation of the tools of differential geometry that is suitable for physicists, and lastly we address the multiple d.o.f. case.
+We divide the material into three sections: the first will address the single d.o.f. case, the second will give a geometric interpretation of the tools of differential topology that is suitable for physicists, and lastly we address the multiple d.o.f. case.